 After a quick shower and change, I stopped in at the office.
 Most of the campers won't be coming in until later but nevertheless, it was starting to get a little hectic.
 As I turned to leave there was Steve Yeager coming in.
 Having previously met Steve, I reintroduced myself, had a few words and then went on to take some pictures of Dodgertown.

-At 11:30, the locker room opened and campers gradually started coming in, bringing their equipment.
+The locker room opened at 11:30 and campers casually meandered in to claim their lockers and stow their equipment.
 Returning campers brought their own uniforms from previous camps.
-Being a rookie, my uniform was hanging on my assigned locker. . .
+Being a rookie, my uniform was hanging in my assigned locker. . .
 Well, the home jersey, belt, and socks were.
 See each camper gets two complete uniforms, home whites and away grays, with our names and selected number on them.
 Being a Little Leaguer in LA during the early 60’s, my idol was Sandy Koufax (it didn’t matter that he was a lefty and I throw right); so naturally, I selected his number, 32.
 Anyway, I was told that the away jersey was due in tonight, and since rookies were to wear the home whites for the afternoon workout, I grabbed some pants and was set.

-Some of the guys went to lunch while the rest of us took our time dressing and got to know each other.
+Some of the guys went to lunch while the rest of us took our time dressing and getting to know each other.
 Met Phil who was in the animation department at Disney, Paul from the night before was there, and so was the Duke.
 Yeah, Dodger great, Duke Snider arrived and joined in the chat.
-As lunch ended, the locker room filled as everyone got ready for the initial workout that began at 2.
+As lunch ended, the locker room filled as everyone got ready for the initial workout that would begin at 2.
 The excitement and anticipation grew and I don’t think it was just coming from me.
-Everybody was looking forward to getting out on the field.
+Everyone was looking forward to getting out on the field.